fereber/AnkiCard/readme.md

 -   Front (to use the note as a reverse card as well)
 -   Front Type  (to check if you are correct)
--   Audio File Name (to replay the audio)
+-   Audio File Name (to replay the audio with **adjustable playback speed** range - set audio to play in slow motion)
 -   Notes (show your comments)

 **Note:** Playing video and audio files (this way) are only supported with AnkiDroid.